mamatap13/patient-appointments/README.md

 scheduled appointments for a selected day.
 It can also create new patients and schedule appointments.

+### Setup Requirements
+- JAR file is in project folder

 ### API Documentation

 - API calls are all preloaded into a Postman collection, available in the .zip file